HLRichardson-Git/Gestalt/README.md

 ## Documentation

-If you want to read more about using Gestalt the best place to start is the Gestalt webstites ["Getting Started"]() page.
+If you want to read more about using Gestalt the best place to start is the Gestalt website ["Getting Started"](https://gestaltcrypto.github.io/) page.
 You can also find a few examples under [Usage](#usage), or for more detailed examples check out Gestalts website ["Examples"](https://gestaltcrypto.github.io/) page.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-Using Gestalt is meant to be a simple as possible for developers to quickly use cryptographic algorithms.
-Here just a couple examples of using Gestalt:
+Using Gestalt is meant to be as simple as possible for developers to quickly use cryptography algorithms.
+Here are just a couple of examples of using Gestalt:

 ### Example using AES CBC: